 Tired of your regular walking workouts?
-TikTok is buzzing with a trend to spice things up: backward treadmill walking.
+TikTok is buzzing with a trend to spice things up: walking backward on the treadmill.

 Benefits of Walking Backwards on a Treadmill

-Backward walking is backed by physical therapists and has tons of perks for fitness and rehabilitation alike.
-Here are a few reasons to try it the next time you hop on the treadmill.
+From general fitness to knee rehabilitation, here are a few reasons to walk backward the next time you hop on the treadmill.

 Improves Gait and Mobility

-Backward walking can improve mobility in your knees, hip, and ankle—plus, it can prevent pain and shock absorption in comparison to regular walking.
-In some cases, physical therapists use reverse walking to improve gait after an injury, surgery, or illness (1).
+Backward walking can improve mobility in your knees, hips, and ankles; plus, it can prevent pain and shock absorption in comparison to regular walking.
+Exactly why physical therapists use reverse walking to improve gait after certain injuries, surgeries, or illnesses (1).

 Boosts Heart Rate and Calorie Burn

-Exercise energy expenditure is ranked in the ACSM Compendium of Physical Activities, and a brisk walk at 3.5 miles per hour can rack up 4.3 METs (metabolic equivalents) while walking backward at the same speed earns 6.0 METs— that’s an overall boost of 60 percent in calorie burn per minute of exercise.
+Walking backward also burns more calories than walking forward.
+A brisk walk at 3.5 miles per hour can rack up 4.3 METs (metabolic equivalents) while walking backward at the same speed earns 6.0 METs, according to the ACSM Compendium of Physical Activities.
+Overall, backward walking boosts calorie burn by 60 percent per minute of exercise.

 How To Walk Backwards on a Treadmill